ospalh/anki-addons/_posts/2013-05-07-Quick_replay.md

 main_file: quick_replay.py
 layout: addon
 permalink: quick_replay.html
-status: hackish
+status: no update planned
-status_color: yellow
+status_color: red
-status_text_color: black
+status_text_color: white
 abstract: >
   Bypass the mplayer play queue.
 Like this, when you hit replay, the replay starts at once.